 In this article, I will lay out some of the reasons why I prefer the evidentialist system over its competitors.
 Of course, the topic is far too broad for me to do justice to it here and there will inevitably be much ground that I have left covered.
 I of course also understand that each of the broad camps has a variety of different nuancies and perspectives which I cannot begin to unpack in this short article.
 However, I hope that this article may serve as an introduction to the topic.
 I will also not dwell here on Alvin Plantinga’s reformed epistemology, which (lamentably, in my judgment) has risen to popularity among many contemporary apologists.
 Suffice it to say here that I am not an adherent of reformed epistemology, and I do not claim to have any sort of mystical inner-witness that provides veridical testimony to the truth of Christianity independent of the public evidence.
 Indeed, I don’t believe it is the normative experience for Christians to have a veridical experience of God that provides sufficient warrant for belief in Christianity.
 I know that I certainly don’t have any such experience to speak of, and I know plenty of Christians who would say the same thing.
 I of course don’t deny that in exceptional cases God could make His existence known to someone in a manner that warrants belief, but as I said I do not believe that is God’s normative modus operandi.

 It is also not at all clear to me how one would reliably distinguish a mystical inner-witness of the Holy Spirit from the testimony of the Mormon who says that God has “shown” them that the book of Mormon is Scripture because they experienced the infamous burning in the bosom.
 I don’t believe anything in Scripture indicates that the Holy Spirit’s job is to provide any such mystical experience.
 The verse that is typically quoted to support this is Romans 8:16 which says “The Spirit himself bears witness with our spirit that we are children of God.”
 However, in context, this is talking about the fruit of the Spirit which is necessarily borne in the life of the believer, thereby confirming that we are indeed born again.
 It has nothing to do with a mystical confirmation that Christianity is true.
 Scripture consistently appeals to evidence to establish this, such as predictive prophecy (e.g. Deuteronomy 18:21-22; Isaiah 41:21-24) and the resurrection of Jesus (e.g. Acts 17:31).
-Furthermore, I think often-times Christians can confuse an implicit rational warrant for belief in Scripture (which is based on evidence) with some sort of mystical inner-witness of the Holy Spirit.
+Furthermore, I think often-times Christians can confuse an implicit rational warrant for belief in Scripture (which is based on public evidence) with some sort of mystical inner-witness of the Holy Spirit.
 For example, one may have an inarticulate sense of the power of the whole case for Christianity without realizing that it is, in fact, a rational response to a cumulative case argument.

 In what remains of this article, I turn my attention to laying out, as briefly as I can, why I am a staunch defender of evidentialism.
 In doing so, I will contrast it with the classical and presuppositionalist system, and explain why I prefer the evidentialist system over the alternatives.
 Technically, evidentialism as an apologetic system may be distinguished from evidentialism as an epistemology.
 William Kingdon Clifford famously defined epistemological evidentialism with the dictum that “it is wrong, everywhere, always, and for anyone, to believe anything upon insufficient evidence” .
 Alvin Plantinga criticizes this view, arguing that it is “self-referentially incoherent” since it “lays down a standard for justified belief that it doesn’t itself meet” .
 Ken Boa and Robert Bowman therefore formulate their own maxim for evidentialist apologetics: “it is wrong, everywhere, always, and for anyone, to tell someone else to believe something other than on the basis of evidence.”